 While the lack of a reservation system can make for a more last-minute approach, if you know you'll be visiting Universal Orlando during a busy time, the best piece of advice that we have is to plan ahead.
 Since you'll need to select your ticket's start date in advance, and dates can sell out, you'll want to hop on tickets ASAP for your best shot at your preferred dates.
 Likewise, hotel reservations are more likely to fill up during busy times — and some of the most useful time-saving perks are offered to Universal hotel guests, which we'll get into below.

-During our latest visit to Universal Orlando, we went in the middle of the spring break season on a weekday.
-We expected to wait in long lines for the temperature screening and security, but we actually passed through both quickly, and we were inside Universal's Islands of Adventure right at its official opening time.
+When we went in the middle of the spring break season on a weekday, we expected to wait in long lines for the temperature screening (which is no longer a requirement) and security, but we actually passed through both quickly, and we were inside Universal's Islands of Adventure right at its official opening time.
 However, we were not early enough to snag Virtual Line passes for Hagrid's — they were already gone.
 From past experience, we've noticed that the Virtual Line system can open up to a half-hour before the park opens.
 Ultimately, it depends on when a ride's standby line reaches capacity, so exact timing may vary.
 While it remained busy throughout the day, the parks themselves did not reach capacity.

 When to Expect Universal Orlando to Reach Capacity

-With this current spring break season (and the summer months following quickly behind), the dates most likely to see the parks reach capacity are Easter Sunday, Memorial Day weekend, Fourth of July and Labor Day weekend.
-If you can, we’d advise you to avoid visiting any weekend during spring break season, as weekdays are usually — although not always — less crowded.
-If you DO visit for spring break, consider using the weekend as your "downtime" if possible; hang by the pool or plan your shopping!
-As the COVID-19 vaccine rollout continues, we’ll be sure to update this post if any policies or capacity limits change, though we expect social distancing guidelines and mask requirements to stay put at least through the end of the year.
+Outside of the holiday season, the dates most likely to see the parks reach capacity are Memorial Day weekend, Fourth of July and Labor Day weekend.
+If you can, we’d advise you to avoid visiting any weekend during the summer season, as weekdays are usually — although not always — less crowded.
+If you DO visit during the summer, consider using the weekend as your "downtime" if possible; hang by the pool or plan your shopping!

+The 2021 spring break season recently passed, and most weekends reached capacity.
 The start of spring break season is always early March.
 However, the end of the season fluctuates, thanks to Easter.
 The date of the holiday changes every year, and many school districts adjust their spring break or give additional days off because of it.
 Typically, when you have a later Easter, there is a longer, but overall less crowded spring break season.
-For 2021, Easter falls on April 4, so there will be an overall shorter, but more crowded, spring break season, especially compared to 2019 when Easter fell on April 21.
+Next year, Easter will fall on April 17, so there will be an overall longer, but less crowded, spring break season, compared to this year when Easter fell on April 4.
 Florida universities generally have spring breaks during the first or second week of March.
-This year, the public schools in Orange and Osceola Counties had spring break from March 15 to 19, so that week in particular saw more weekdays reaching capacity due to locals being out of school.
+In 2022, the public schools in Orange and Osceola Counties will have spring break from March 14 to 18, so that week may see busier weekdays due to locals being out of school.

 The summer break season normally lasts from Memorial Day weekend to Labor Day weekend — though the second half of August usually sees crowds slowing down since Florida schools, along with many U.S. school districts, start the school year in mid-August.
 For the best times to visit Universal Orlando, I share more advice on when to visit the parks in this separate post.